There's No Place Like Home (Lost): Writing

-Throughout season four, Jack and Locke have argued about the true nature of the island, whether it had supernatural powers and on how Oceanic Flight 815 crashing could be part of the survivors' destiny.
+Throughout season four, Jack and Locke have argued about the true nature of the island, whether it had supernatural powers and how Oceanic Flight 815's crashing could be part of the survivors' destiny.
 Upon witnessing the island vanish at the end of this episode, Jack finally realizes that Locke was right.
 Jack then takes Locke's advice and convinces the other survivors that they must lie about the island once they are rescued.
 This is further emphasized by the fact that the same music is played during Jack and Locke's conversation and when the survivors encounter Penny's boat.
 Lindelof has also stated that Sawyer's message to Kate in the helicopter is a "critical plot point" in that it ultimately leads to the end of Jack and Kate's relationship once they return home (as seen in "Something Nice Back Home").
 In terms of plot structure, the main action scene of the episode, where the Others and the survivors confront the mercenaries, was deliberately placed at the beginning of "Part 2" so that the remainder of the episode could focus on character development.
 Furthermore, all of the present time plotlines are interconnected by the C4 bomb on the freighter, even though the writers themselves have called the use of the bomb as a plot device "ridiculous".
 It was necessary, however, in order to keep both Michael and Jin from leaving the freighter with the other survivors.

-The final scenes of the episode, particularly Ben turning the wheel, Penny and Desmond's reunion and the last shot of Locke in the coffin were kept secret, in order to prevent spoilers from leaking.
+The final scenes of the episode, particularly Ben turning the wheel, Penny and Desmond's reunion and the last shot of Locke in the coffin, were kept secret in order to prevent spoilers from leaking.
 The phrase "Frozen Donkey Wheel" was coined to describe not only the wheel that Ben turns, but also the final scene in which Locke is shown to be in the coffin.
-Only six people knew that Locke was in the coffin—actors Matthew Fox, Michael Emerson and Terry O'Quinn; writers Lindelof and Cuse and Jack Bender, the director.
+Only six people knew that Locke was in the coffin—actors Matthew Fox, Michael Emerson and Terry O'Quinn; writers Lindelof and Cuse, and Jack Bender, the director.